perimeter/slipstream/README.md

 ## Internals

 As requests are stored, they are written to a serialized object log.
-The log mechanism attempts to uniquely identify request sources and uses an fnv hash to map to an appropriate log slot.
+The log mechanism attempts to uniquely identify request sources and uses an hashing algorithm to map to an appropriate log slot.
 Log targets are also switched every minute up to a max of 10 logs, after which the oldest unprocessed log will become overwritten.
 This helps keep the disk usage minimal should the worker fail to execute.